 Add a new record

-To add a new record to the spreadsheet, do the following:
+To add a new record to the worksheet, do the following:

-- Insert a new record in the spreadsheet.
+- Insert a new record in the worksheet.

-- If you created the layer from a named range or a range of cells in your spreadsheet, insert a new row so that it falls within the range.
+- If you created the layer from a range of cells in your worksheet, insert a new row so that it falls within the range.
 To do so, right-click a cell inside the range and click Insert to display the Insert window.
 Click Entire row and click OK.

 The map layer updates to add the new feature.

 Because the location information hasn't yet been provided, a message appears below the layer name indicating that one of the points on the layer failed to load.
-As you add the information to your spreadsheet, the map refreshes to load the new data.
-Alternatively, you can fix the errors directly in the Contents pane.
+As you add the information to your worksheet, the map refreshes to load the new data.

-- In the spreadsheet, populate the cells with the appropriate values.
+- In the worksheet, populate the cells with the appropriate values.